-LeBon James, Lakers are Fast, Fun, Flawed In 2018-19 Title Pursuit
+LeBron James, Lakers Are Fast, Fun, Flawed in 2018-19 Title Pursuit

 - 2013-14 Miami Heat: 45.2 (No. 9)

 By the end of James' tenure with the Heat, they'd figured out how to excel in transition and attack the bucket in ceaseless fashion.
 But the methodology was still different.
-They did so without incessantly pushing the pace, instead of taking advantage of their athletic superiority and ability to trade possessions between two slashing superstars—James and Dwyane Wade.
+They did so without incessantly pushing the pace, instead taking advantage of their athletic superiority and ability to trade possessions between two slashing superstars—James and Dwyane Wade.

-The Lakers are now doing both, which might lead to some astronomical numbers for James.
-And when he puts up big figures, his team tends to fare rather well.
-The on/off splits usually point toward his squad thriving when he's logging minutes.
+The Lakers are doing both, which might lead to astronomical numbers for James.
+And when he puts up big figures, his team tends to fare well.
+The on/off splits usually show his squad thrives when he logs minutes.

 Still, that has a downside.
-When so much success stems from one player's efforts and such a large portion of the schemes revolve around his play, the team can sputter without him, as was the case during Game 1 of this new adventure.
+When so much success stems from one player's efforts, the team can sputter without him, as was the case during Game 1 of this new adventure.
 Rondo's offensive brilliance on opening night helped mitigate some of the losses when James caught his breath, but even the distributing dynamo could only do so much.

-In fact, the very first time James rode the pine while wearing an L.A. uniform, his teammates promptly ceded a 16-4 run that let Portland gain its first advantage of the night.
-By the time the final buzzer sounded in the nine-point loss that featured some sloppy fourth-quarter play from the visitors, that split had diminished.
+In fact, the first time James rode the pine while wearing an L.A. uniform, his teammates ceded a 16-4 run that let Portland gain its first advantage of the night.
+By the time the final buzzer sounded in the nine-point loss that featured sloppy fourth-quarter play from the visitors, that split had diminished.
 But the Lakers were only outscored by four points in 37 minutes with him on the floor, as opposed to falling five more points behind in the 11 minutes he didn't play.

-Those numbers might normalize a bit as Ball finds his stride, as well as other bench players on this revamped roster.
+Those numbers might normalize as Ball and other bench players on this revamped roster find their strides.
 But they still leave so much room for growth.

-After all, the blueprint in Los Angeles was obvious Thursday night: Push the pace and let James overpower the opposition whenever possible, then take advantage of the many ball-handlers in other situations.
+After all, the blueprint in Los Angeles was obvious Thursday night: push the pace and let James overpower the opposition whenever possible; then take advantage of the many ball-handlers in other situations.
 But just as clear was the room for significant improvement.

 We won't focus on the defensive mishaps, of which James himself was frequently guilty.
-That's a topic for another time, though it's certainly important if the Lakers are to not only make the Western Conference playoffs but also make noise within them come the postseason.
+That's a topic for another time, though it's important if the Lakers are to not only make the Western Conference playoffs but also make noise within them.

-Even if the Lakers play lackluster defense, allowing far too many offensive rebounds (Portland had 14) and missing basic rotations that allow uncontested looks at the hoop, they can survive through sheer offensive excellence.
-Of course, that's only true if they continue pushing a pace that slowed noticeably in the second half and discover some semblance of shooting ability.
+Even if the Lakers play lackluster defense—allowing far too many offensive rebounds (Portland had 14) and missing basic rotations that allow uncontested looks at the hoop—they can survive through sheer offensive excellence.
+Of course, that's only true if they continue to push a pace that slowed noticeably in the second half and discover some semblance of shooting ability.

 That's where James' room to grow is most obvious.

-His six assists in his franchise debut would've topped just eight efforts from the prior go-round, though that's inevitable when the Lakers could only muster a 7-of-30 performance from beyond the rainbow.
+His six assists in his franchise debut would've topped just eight efforts from the prior go-around, though that's inevitable when the Lakers could only muster a 7-of-30 performance from beyond the rainbow.
 James feasts on kick-outs to shooters in the corners, and he put a handful of those feeds right in a teammate's breadbasket Thursday night, only to see the ensuing attempts clang off a Moda Center rim.

 Shooting growth has to come if this team is to maximize its potential—and James' along with it.
-Part of that will inevitably arrive via natural regression to the mean, but the roster also needs someone to take that proverbial next step as a perimeter marksman.
+Part of that will arrive via natural regression to the mean, but the roster also needs someone to evolve as a perimeter marksman.
 Maybe Kentavious Caldwell-Pope gets more involved.
-Perhaps Ball, who's not exactly shy firing away, will show off his new form with a few more splashes.
+Perhaps Ball, who's not shy about firing away, will show off his new form with a few more splashes.
 Kyle Kuzma and Josh Hart, who ended the team's 0-of-15 dry spell from deep with 2:19 remaining in the third quarter, could become deadly.

 The bad news for Los Angeles is the dearth of established shooting scattered throughout the depth chart.
-The good news is the plethora of options from which it could eventually come, and James will be spending much of the year trying to promote that exact type of development.
+The good news is the plethora of options that roster could eventually provide, and James will spend much of the year trying to promote that exact type of development.

 Lest we forget, this is a learning process for everyone involved.
 Even a 33-year-old GOAT candidate with an unimpeachable resume isn't immune to growing pains when feeling out a new set of compatriots this early in the calendar.
-He actually lost his Miami debut eight years ago, then dropped the first game of the season yet again upon his return to Northeast Ohio in 2014.
-We're not exactly traversing new territory with struggles in the season-opener.
+He lost his Miami debut eight years ago, then dropped the first game of the season yet again upon his return to Northeast Ohio in 2014.
+We're not traversing new territory with struggles in the season opener.

 But the pieces are still in place for something special.

 At the very least, Walton's uptempo desires will lead to jaw-dropping numbers for the perennial MVP candidate.
-And if the Lakers learn how to shoot while gaining the confidence necessary to keep pushing the pace for all four quarters, the ceiling could rise quite a bit higher for an organization looking to quell the longest playoff drought in franchise history at five years.
+And if the Lakers learn how to shoot while gaining the confidence necessary to keep pushing the pace for all four quarters, the ceiling could rise quite a bit higher for an organization looking to stop the longest playoff drought in franchise history at five years.

 Adam Fromal covers the NBA for Bleacher Report.
 Follow him on Twitter: @fromal09.